 As a proud Canadian (at least when it comes to the world of cinema), I always find myself interested in horror coming from the ‘great north’.
 As Cinephiles from the region will be quick to tell you, there are certain nuances that often point to something being Can-con that would go over the heads of

 *This is a guest article from Weirdling Wolf for the Grimoire of Horror!
-X-Ray has proven to be another welcome resurrection of a long-neglected slasher, helmed by genre polymath Boaz Davison; a sterling filmmaker who has been attached to many action/exploitation titles I have considerable fondness for.
-About ten years ago, I watched a poor VHS
+X-Ray has proven to be another welcome resurrection of a long-neglected slasher, helmed by genre polymath Boaz Davison; a sterling filmmaker attached to many action/exploitation titles I am particularly fond of.
+About ten years ago, I watched a poor VHS rip of

 Books are a great storytelling tool for its almost limitless potential.
 You don’t have to worry about acting or special effects.
 You just have to make sure that, well, the writing is good.
 The slasher is one of my absolute favorite subgenres of horror and to see it unhampered in this novel by Ivy Tholen